Holiday Credit Card Do’s and Don’ts

 Don’t: Sign up for credit card offers at every retailer

-As you go about your holiday shopping, nearly every major retailer will ask if you’d like to sign up for their credit card to earn a discount.
+As you go about your holiday shopping , nearly every major retailer will ask if you’d like to sign up for their credit card to earn a discount.
 Don’t be tempted to say yes to every one of these offers.
-Every time you apply for a credit card, a hard inquiry is made by a financial institution to decide whether you will be approved or denied.
-New credit accounts for approximately 10% of your FICO® Credit Score1.
-If you sign up for many cards in a short period of time, it could appear to creditors that you’re having a hard time securing credit, and your credit score may be affected.
+Every time you apply for a credit card, the financial institution may place a hard inquiry on your credit file before you’re approved or denied credit.
+According to FICO, new credit accounts for approximately 10% of your FICO® Credit Score.3 If you sign up for many cards in a short period of time, it could appear to creditors that you’re having a hard time securing credit, and your credit score may be affected.

 Do: Review your holiday credit card charges